Greszy/TipCalculator/README.md

 The following **additional** features are implemented:

-* [ ] Made the tip calculator website responsive by using Bootstrap!
+* [ ] Made the page responsive by using Bootstrap!

 ## Video Walkthrough